RUGSoftEng/Team-7/README.md

 Windows and Mac have an installer [here](https://unity3d.com/get-unity/download/archive).

-__Contributers:__ It is strongly recommended that you make a branch of this project when making changes, Final commits can then be safely merged with the master, _keeping this version stable and uncorrupted for all to use_.
+__Contributers:__ It is strongly recommended that you make a branch of this project when making changes, final commits can then be safely merged with the master, _keeping this version stable and uncorrupted for all to use_.

 __New to unity?__